Department of English

 Welcome to the Department of English at Malone University

-The department also offers minors in English and Writing - as well as a Middle School Education concentration in Language Arts.
+The department also offers minors in English and Editing and Publishing - as well as a Middle School Education concentration in Language Arts.
 We also offer coursework in the Gender Studies minor.

 Read, Write, Reflect, Commit